 What does it take to become world class?
-Chinese-Canadian virtuoso violinist Yi-Jia Susanne Hou takes us on a journey back to Shanghai, China, to where her talented musical father once played for Chairman Mao.
+Chinese-Canadian virtuoso-violinist Yi-Jia Susanne Hou takes us on a journey back to Shanghai, China, where her talented musical father once played for Chairman Mao.

 But when politics and persecution in the 1960s crushed her dad’s dream to become one of the world’s best, the family moved to Canada, where he intensively trained little Susanne, from age four, to become an international violinist star.
-What follows is a beautiful story about family perseverance, and love of music, against all obstacles.
+What follows is their beautiful family story about extraordinary perseverance, love of music, and love for each other.